-To read more reviews go to Ellenborough Park on TripAdvisor
+To read more reviews and check the latest prices go to Ellenborough Park on TripAdvisor

-Perched high on top of the hill overlooking Cheltenham and its famous racecourse, the hotel has a lovely country feel, an outdoor pool for the summer months and 60 rooms – some in the main house and others in separate buildings around a courtyard – designed by Nina Campbell in the classic country house style.
+Perched high on top of the hill overlooking Cheltenham and its famous racecourse, this luxury hotel and spa has a lovely country feel, an outdoor pool for the summer months and 60 rooms – some in the main house and others in separate buildings around a courtyard – designed by Nina Campbell in the classic country house style.

-Staff are incredibly attentive – the moment I drove up to the gates the affable Tim zoomed out to valet-park my car and help me with my bags – and there was no shortage of people inside on a Saturday afternoon dispensing drinks and afternoon tea.
+Staff are incredibly attentive as you’d expect from a luxury country house hotel: the moment I drove up to the gates the affable Tim zoomed out to valet-park my car and help me with my bags – and there was no shortage of people inside on a Saturday afternoon dispensing drinks and afternoon tea.